Ligo-Protocol/chainlink-node-docker-compose/README.md

 7. Change the bridge name to that you made earlier (default=hackathon).

-8. Change Oracle address to the one you deployed.
-If not deployed yet, check [this]().
+8. Change Oracle address on top and bottom of the job spec to the oracle you deployed.
+If not deployed yet, check [this](https://github.com/Ligo-Protocol/api-smart-contract/blob/main/README.md).

 9. Recheck your Oracle address and bridge name, then Run the job.